Hounfor/The-Big-Deal-Add-On/README.md

 Version 1.1.5:

 – There is no new content, but a few minor technical fixes have been made to the events.
 Also fixed a few typos in Yang’s comments on two Ymirs and one Hector.

-Also it’s no longer necessary to install the BiggerDrops patch for the BEX (thanks to HamsterOfWrath for testing), but not 100% sure yet.

 Version 1.2: